ckarwin/AMEGO_X_Simulations/TXS_0506+056/README.md

 ## Quickstart Guide <br />
 <pre>
-<b> 0.
-For fastest start (which will take care of step 1 below), directly clone from your working terminal as follows:
+ 0. For fastest start (which will take care of step 1 below), directly clone from your working terminal as follows:
   - git clone --depth 1 --filter=blob:none --no-checkout https://github.com/ckarwin/AMEGO_X_Simulations.git
   - cd AMEGO_X_Simulations
   - git checkout master -- TXS_0506+056
   - Then just change the name of the directory as desired.

-<b> 1.
-Make the main working directory </b>
+ 1. Make the main working directory </b>
   - Needs to contain the following
     -- client_code.py
     -- Run_MEGAlib_module.py (this can also just be in the the python path instead of the main directory)